yashwant/research.public/2014-08-29-dockerContainerVirtualization.md

 We need a way to share our images with other locations: enter the registry.

-Docker provides a public hub where you can upload and share your images. (https://hub.docker.com/) You get one free private repository and unlimited public repositories.
-You could also host your own registry, more instructions can be found here: http://blog.docker.com/2013/07/how-to-use-your-own-registry/
+Docker provides a [public hub]((https://hub.docker.com/)) where you can upload and share your images.
+You get one free private repository and unlimited public repositories.
+You could also host your own registry, more instructions can be found [here](http://blog.docker.com/2013/07/how-to-use-your-own-registry/).

 Once the image is on a registry, you can run the same container on another location.